toddhodes/AnimationThrowdown/README.md

 These automate buying refills for Adventure, and, run fights in groups of 5.
 The script adventure-iterate.sh combines the refill buying and fighting, that's the one you probably want.
-If you are not over your card cap, you can have it buy 50k packs with coins as it iterates with the now-commented-out ./buy-50kcoin-pack.sh.
+If you are not over your card cap, you can have it buy 50k packs with coins as it iterates by uncommenting the ./buy-50kcoin-pack.sh clause.

 - adventure-iterate.sh
 - adventure-buy-refills.sh
 - adventure-fight5.sh

 These automate buying refills for Arena, and, run fights in groups of 5.
 The script arena-iterate.sh combines the refill buying and fighting, that's the one you probably want.
-If you are not over your card cap, you can have it buy 50k packs with coins as it iterates with the now-commented-out ./buy-50kcoin-pack.sh.
+If you are not over your card cap, you can have it buy 50k packs with coins as it iterates by uncommenting the ./buy-50kcoin-pack.sh clause.

 - arena-iterate.sh
 - arena-buy-refills.sh
 - arena-fight5.sh